IEEERASPESU/MazeSolver/README.md

 ---

 ## 🧠 Project Overview
-This repository contains work from the IEEE RAS 2025 internship. 🥐
+This repository contains work from the IEEE RAS 2025 internship. and lots of 🥐 yumyumyum :P

 ---